vinaychilukuri/vinaychilukuri.github.io/_cases/2 - aktivlearn_edited.md

 The re-designed homepage has multiple ways for the user to take a decision on what to learn.
 The learner could either pick the most recent item, or one with a good progress metric or the To-Do item that needs attention.
 Bringing these three items up-front means a **bias for action**.

 ![img](/assets/img/cases/aktlearn/course-menu-bar.png)
-The re-designed course menu with the element next to it, the course action-bar, act as an anchor point for the learner through out the interface.
+*The re-designed course menu with the course action-bar, act as an anchor point for the learner through out the interface.*

 <!-- The intent of the course action bar is the following: